dortania/OpenCore-Install-Guide/config.plist/ivy-bridge.md

 * [SSDT-EC](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/AcpiSamples/SSDT-EC.dsl)
    * Corrects your EC devices, **needed for all Catalina users**.
 To setup you'll need to find out the name of your `PNP0C09` device in your DSDT, this being either `EC0`, `H_EC`, `PGEC` and `ECDV`.
 You can read more about Embedded Controller issues in Catalina here: [What's new in macOS Catalina](https://www.reddit.com/r/hackintosh/comments/den28t/whats_new_in_macos_catalina/)
 * [SSDT-EHCx_OFF](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/AcpiSamples/SSDT-EHCx_OFF.dsl)
    * Prefered alternative over renaming EHCI for setting up USB correctly on pre-skylake systems.
+This can be avoided if your BIOS supports XHCI-Handoff
 * [CPU-PM](https://github.com/Piker-Alpha/ssdtPRGen.sh)
    * Needed for proper CPU power managment, you will need to run Pike's ssdtPRGen.sh script to generate this file.